<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 Which Deductible Should I Choose?

-Many of the Texans that we talk to about their family's Individual Health Insurance have come to a conclusion when we help them analyze their budget and healthcare spending.
+Chuck is like many of the Texans that we talk to about their family's Individual Health Insurance.
+We discuss that they have to come to a conclusion when we help them analyze their budget and healthcare spending.
+And that spending involves more than just the monthly premium payment.
 Let's use some math while looking at a hypothetical Texas family of four in the coming year.

 Health Insurance Deductible Comparison